 The MSW program at the University of Pittsburgh-Johnstown is a part-time program that prepares students to engage in empirically supported and culturally competent advanced social work practice.
 It offers a specialization in direct practice with individuals, families, and small groups, with a specialization in mental health.
+The curriculum successfully prepares students to take the licensure exam.

-A new cohort of accepted students begin every two years (2024,2026,etc), completing six credits per semester for 10 consecutive semesters.
-(Total credits:42 class + 18 fieldwork) Students may successfully complete the master's degree in three and a half years.
-Classes are held in the evenings at Pitt's campus in Johnstown, Pa.
-The Pitt-Johnstown MSW program shares the same academic goals, standards, and requirements as the program at the Pittsburgh campus.
+A new cohort of accepted students begins every two years (2024,2026,etc), completing six credits per semester for 10 consecutive semesters.
+(Total credits:42 class + 18 fieldwork) Students may complete the master's degree in three and a half years.
+Classes are held in the evenings at Pitt's campus in Johnstown, PA.
+We also offer a 2-year program for students who would like to attend full-time beginning their second year and can travel to the Oakland campus for one course in the spring term.

 You are welcome to visit a class or our campus at any time.